 This paper seeks to evaluate the following objectives in a simulation framework:

-How the nature of spatial fisheries dependent sampling patterns may bias estimated abundance indices
+How the nature of spatial fisheries dependent sampling patterns may bias estimated abundance indices.

-How temporal shifts in spatial sampling impact our ability to estimate temporal changes in catchability
+How temporal shifts in spatial sampling impact our ability to estimate temporal changes in catchability.

-How including an environmental covariate and/or a spatially varying coefficient in the formulation of the VAST model can affect the estimation of abundance indices given these shifts in spatial sampling.
+How including a seasonal environmental covariate (sea surface temperature or SST) and/or a regional annual index (the El Niño Southern Oscillation or ENSO) in the formulation of a spatiotemporal delta-GLM can affect the estimation of abundance indices given these shifts in spatial sampling.

-These methods are then be applied to a real world application where spatial sampling has changed over time: the Japanese pole-and-line fishery for skipjack tuna in the western and central Pacific Ocean (WCPO).
+CPUE standardization methods using a spatiotemporal delta-GLM are then be applied to a real-world application where spatial sampling has changed over time: the Japanese pole-and-line fishery for skipjack tuna (Katsuwomus pelamis) in the western and central Pacific Ocean (WCPO).

 Methods – Simulating Spatial Sampling Patterns